AnoopKiranAM/TF-IDF_of_text_file_using_NLTK/README.md

 # TF-IDF_of_text_file_using_NLTK
-### summarize automatically the given text using TF-IDF algorithms.
+### Summarize automatically the given text using TF-IDF algorithms.

 ## Task Competed: